segmentstream-com/segmentstream-com.github.io/_docs/events/viewed-page.md

 title: "Viewed Page"
 order: 2
 ---
-`Viewed Page` is a base event that is automatically pushed to the `digitalData.events` array  when the DigitalDataManager library is loaded.
+`Viewed Page` is a base event that is automatically pushed to the `digitalData.events` array  when the SegmentStream library is loaded.
 If your site uses AJAX technology, it may be necessary to send the Viewed Page event without a full page reload.
 To do this you need to push the event to the `digitalData.events` array from the site code:
 #### From the site code / when using AJAX
 ```javascript
 digitalData.events.push({